search

 • Some cash

-• Grödeln/Spikes: these can be a great advantage in winter and icy conditions.
+• Crampons/spikes: they can be very advantageous in winter and icy conditions.

 • Folding poles for trail running